-West Coast Thunder first originated in May of 2000.
+West Coast Thunder Memorial Day motorcycle Ride first originated in May of 2000.
 Founded by Pat Delahunty, Steve Cifelli, Steve Aragon, George Helton, Lucky & Theresa Delaney, Rich Greenberg, and D. J. Quinn.
 Delahunty first thought of the idea in May of 1999 while watching the documentary Letters from the Trenches.

 The following day, he called some of his fellow Inland Empire Harley Owners Group® chapter members, and they organized a small ride to the Riverside National Cemetery to participate in their annual remembrance ceremony.
 After the ceremony, they decided to make the ride a tradition.

 With the financial support from the Harley-Davidson® dealership in Riverside, California, the tradition grew in stride, doubling attendance each year.
-To this date, West Coast Thunder has donated more than $1.2 million to the Riverside National Cemetery Support Committee.
-These donations help build monuments and provide ancillary support resources for the Riverside National Cemetery.
+Donations from West Coast Thunder Foundation events help build monuments and provide ancillary support resources for the Riverside National Cemetery.

 Each Year upwards of 7,500 motorcyclists pack the street of Indiana Avenue in Riverside, California to observe and participate in the tradition of West Coast Thunder.

-In 2020, West Coast Thunder was postponed for the first time in history.
-The global pandemic, COVID-19, a novel coronavirus that spread across the globe, forced many events canceled, and stay at home orders were issued by state governors and public health officials.
-The Board of Directors for the West Coast Thunder Foundation issued the postponement on March 26, 2020, indicating that the West Coast Thunder 21 event would be postponed to the following year on Memorial Day, May 31, 2021.
+In 2020, West Coast Thunder Memorial Day motorcycle Ride was postponed for the first time in history.
+The global pandemic, COVID-19, a novel coronavirus that spread across the globe, forced many events canceled, and stay-at-home orders were issued by state governors and public health officials.
+The Board of Directors for the West Coast Thunder Foundation issued the postponement on March 26, 2020.

 West Coast Thunder is a tax-exempt, nonprofit 501(c)(3) organization dedicated to honoring those who gave all.
 Proceeds from the West Coast Thunder events benefit the Riverside National Cemetery Support Committee via the West Coast Thunder Foundation.